Stepped brick wall crack requiring structural HelicalBar repair

 Poor Drainage

 Unconnected pipes, broken drains, overflowing gutters — any of these lets water collect in the soil beneath your home.
 Over time, the water erodes the ground, creates voids, and the foundation sinks into them.
-The walls crack as the structure follows.
+Wall cracks follow as the structure gives way.

 Foundation damage from poorly compacted soil during original construction